LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-2/studio/_index.md

 ## Bonus Mission

-Using the spacial fields in `libraries.csv` (latitude, longitude), create a map viz to answer the following question:
+Using the `libraries.csv` file, create a map viz to answer the following question:

-1. For a specific state within your region, how many children's programs were there for each county?
+1. For each county for a specific state in your region, what was the total audience for Young Adult Programs?

-   1. Hint: Drag the State (`states.csv`) field into the central plane, and use the `Marks` card.

-      1. Be sure to filter.

-   1. Hint: County is a dimension found in the libraries.csv table.

 ## Finishing Touches